 If your prior DWI was in another state, however, the chances of the state overlooking it are better.
 First of all, it may be listed in your court record under the technical name of the charge used in that state.
 For example, in Ohio, DWI (driving while impaired) is known as DUI (driving under the influence).

 There are also cases that involve, not prior DWIs, but multiple DWIs.
-In these cases a person has two DWI charges pending at the same time.
-This may seem far-fetched, but ask any DUI DWI attorney; it happens more often than you would think.
+In these cases, a person has two DWI charges pending at the same time.
+This may seem far fetched, but ask any DUI DWI attorney; it happens more often than you would think.
 Again, if there are grounds for beating the DWI in court, then go to trial.
-If you don't, this is what will happen:
+If you don’t, this is what will happen:

-Finally, you may want to consider a guilty plea if you're facing multiple charges, like a DWI and driving more than 15 mph over the speed limit, or if you've been cited for causing an accident in addition to your DWI charge.
-Prosecutors will sometimes reduce these other charges in exchange for a guilty DWI plea, since they see the DWI charge as the one the public is most concerned about.
-It's also the most serious charge, so they'll reduce the other charges in order to get the guilty plea to the DWI without having to go through all the time and effort required to try the case.
+Finally, you may want to consider a guilty plea if you’re facing multiple charges, like a DWI and driving more than 15 mph over the speed limit, or if you’ve been cited for causing an accident in addition to your DWI charge.
+Prosecutors will sometimes reduce or dismiss these other charges in exchange for a guilty DWI plea, since they see the DWI charge as the one the public is most concerned about.
+It’s also the most serious charge, so they may reduce the other charges in order to get the guilty plea to the DWI without having to go through all the time and effort required to try the case.

 To learn more about your legal options, please give us a call without delay.